signalfx/aws-log-collector/README.md

 * Lambda code (or .zip) location is defined in `template.yaml` and needs to be uploaded to s3 bucket in order for CloudFormation to be able to reference it.
 It will happen under the hood when you run scripts below.

 ## Releasing
-0. Edit the loop in `./ensure_all_buckets_exist.sh` and `./upload_packaged_to_all_buckets.sh` to loop over all regions you need them to!
+The script will release to all regions available in the target AWS account (R&D account in case you use commands below)

+1. (Optional, needed only if a new region is enabled in the account)

-1. Make sure S3 buckets in all target regions exist (if bucket exists, the script won't touch it).
+    Make sure S3 buckets in all regions exist (if bucket exists, the script won't touch it).
    `./ensure_all_buckets_exist.sh --profile rnd --bucket-name-prefix o11y-public`

-2. Transform the file, upload artifacts (code) and upload resulting `packaged.yaml` to target AWS account and regions:
+2. Transform the file, upload artifacts (code) and upload resulting `packaged.yaml`

    `./upload_packaged_to_all_buckets.sh --profile rnd --bucket-name-prefix o11y-public`

 ## Quick link to the template.